Classical spin liquids from frustrated Ising models in hyperbolic space

 Uniform hyperbolic tessellations represent infinite lattices; they can be understood as limits of finite hyperbolic uniform tilings.
 These finite lattices have unique features that distinguish them from their planar counterparts: The number of sites grows exponentially with linear system size, leading to strong boundary contributions.
 Implementing periodic boundary conditions is not straightforward: Their possible unit cells are restricted by the Gauss-Bonnet theorem and involve the solution of lattice-specific diophantine equations \cite{boettcher22,breuckmann20}; we therefore choose to work with open boundary conditions.
 There are a multitude of ways to construct finite lattices, themselves leading to different shapes of the lattice boundary.
 We choose the iterative algorithm of Refs.~\onlinecite{basteiro22,boyle20}, described in more detail in the supplemental material (SM) \cite{suppl}.
-A sample lattice is shown in Fig.~\ref{fig:config} as a planar graph using Poincar\'e projection; we refer to this type of boundary as type-A. Other boundary shapes will be discussed below.
+A sample lattice is shown in Fig.~\ref{fig:config}(a) as a planar graph using Poincar\'e projection; we refer to this type of boundary as type-A. Other boundary shapes will be discussed below.

 \paragraph{Thermodynamics.---} We study the thermodynamic behavior of the hyperbolic Ising model using Monte-Carlo (MC) simulations using Metropolis single-spin updates combined with parallel tempering, for details see SM \cite{suppl}.
 Simulations for large systems are plagued by low-temperature freezing, due to the lack of multi-spin updates in our algorithm \cite{clusternote}, such that we have restricted our simulations to systems with $N\lesssim 2000$ spins.